firewalld/firewalld.github.io/blog/_posts/2022-02-04-policy-objects-routing-example.md

 ## How do we fix it?

-This tells me the FedoraServer zone is rejecting my request.
+This tells me that the FedoraServer zone is rejecting my request.
 Why?
 It turns out that the Firewalld+nftables filter_FORWARD chain prevents non-NATed routing.
-The feature implementation to support is a work in progress at the time of writing this article, and more info can be found here:

-[\[RFE\] nftables filter_FORWARD: allow non-NATed router configurations #569](https://github.com/firewalld/firewalld/issues/569)

-Fortunately the RFE (Request For Enhancement) above pointed me in the direction of the following two articles, that explain the "Policy Objects" feature that was implemented in firewalld around 2020.
+However, forwarding is possible using the "Policy Objects" feature that was implemented in firewalld around 2020.

-Read more here:
+You can read more here:

 [Policy Objects: Introduction](https://firewalld.org/2020/09/policy-objects-introduction)